coryodaniel/k8s/guides/usage.md

   end
 ```

 Same as above, but you explicitly set the container you want to run the command in.
+If your Pod has more than one container and you do not specify which container, you will get a 400 bad request back from k8s API.

 ```elixir
   conn = K8s.Conn.from_file("~/.kube/config")